 - All money must be in an envelope marked with your child’s name, grade and purpose.

 - School supplies and class folder must be checked every evening.

 - The children must bring their own snack and drink each day.

-- Thursday brown envelope should be returned either Friday or Monday morning.
+- Thursday brown envelope MUST be returned either Friday or Monday morning.